BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-02-Firstpage.md

 ---
-title: "Baby Walkthrough"
+title: "Baby Walkthrough: Enumerating SMB and LDAP on Windows Server 2022"
 date: 2024-10-02 14:06:00 +0530
 categories: [Capture the Flags, Windows]
-tags: [vulnlab]     # TAG names should always be lowercase
+tags: [vulnlab]
 description: "Walkthrough of Vulab's Machine Baby"
 ---

+## Introduction
+This walkthrough demonstrates how to compromise a lab machine named "Baby" from Vulnlab by enumerating services like SMB and LDAP on a Windows Server 2022 Domain Controller (DC).
+The goal is to perform network scanning, domain enumeration, password cracking, and ultimately gain unauthorized access.

+## Network Scanning with
-Started with a standard NMAP scan to discover open ports.
+I started with a standard Nmap scan to discover open ports:
 ```
 sudo nmap 10.10.75.4 -sS -n --disable-arp-ping --top-ports=1000
 Starting Nmap 7.94SVN ( https://nmap.org ) at 2024-09-30 09:43 EDT